Publication Ethics and Malpractice

 Research Using Human Subjects

-All JMIR journals require that all studies on human subjects have approval from the Institutional Review Board (IRB) or equivalent body.
+All JMIR Publications journals require that all studies on human subjects have approval from the Institutional Review Board (IRB) or equivalent body.
 IRB approval/exemption along with gender and age of all subjects should be clearly stated in all papers involving studies on humans and/or uploaded as supplementary material.
 The editors reserve the right to request such documentation.

 Similarly, authors must acknowledge that informed consent was obtained for studies on humans after the nature and possible consequences of the studies are explained.
-All JMIR journals require authors to provide a statement that informed consent was obtained from participants in any research involving human subjects.
-In all JMIR journals, authors of manuscripts describing studies of internet and digital tools and technologies are required to verify that they complied with informed consent guidelines when necessary and have adhered to local, national, regional, and international law and regulations regarding protection of personal information, privacy, and human rights.
+All JMIR Publications journals require authors to provide a statement that informed consent was obtained from participants in any research involving human subjects.
+In all JMIR Publications journals, authors of manuscripts describing studies of internet and digital tools and technologies are required to verify that they complied with informed consent guidelines when necessary and have adhered to local, national, regional, and international law and regulations regarding protection of personal information, privacy, and human rights.

 Research with Animal Subjects